The Recovery Method You Need To Try On Your Next Rest Day

 Can you use your body in the end range of your stretch?
-Probably not.
-Mobility is a grossly overused and misused term—but in its strict sense, and in the context of functional range conditioning (FRC), it means having active control over your end range of motion to simultaneously expand your range of motion, teach the nervous system to control it, prepare tissue and prevent injury, and create fluidity of movement.
+You probably cannot.
+Mobility is a grossly overused and misused term—and in the context of functional range conditioning (FRC), mobility means having active control over your end range of motion to simultaneously expand your range of motion, teach the nervous system to control it, prepare tissue to prevent injury, and create fluidity of movement.
 FRC helps you do that.

 Building strength and control through motion.

-Instead of just becoming more "flexible" and reaching larger ranges of motion and larger angles in stretches, FRC helps you build control and strength in new ranges of motion so you can squat with more depth and weight, keep proper form, and stay injury-free as you press more weight overhead.
+Instead of just becoming more "flexible" and reaching larger ranges of motion or larger angles in stretches, FRC helps you build control and strength in new ranges of motion.
+This control and strength can allow you to squat with more depth and weight, keep proper form, and stay injury free as you press more weight overhead.

-The main difference between the casual shoulder circles you may see people doing at the gym and a shoulder CAR is the use of a principle called irradiation, or ramping up tension throughout the body to perform the movement using contraction and control, as if you were moving your arm through mud or, progressively, wet concrete.
+The main difference between the casual shoulder circles you may see people doing at the gym and a shoulder CAR is the use of a principle called irradiation.
+Irradiation is ramping up tension throughout the body to perform the movement using contraction and control, as if you were moving your arm through mud or, progressively, wet concrete.
 Still wondering what a CAR or PAIL looks like?

 Here's an example:

 Functional range conditioning is a game changer, and once you realize how much more mobility you have, you'll wonder why you weren't doing it to begin with.
-Just as a word of warning: So much of proper recovery through FRC starts with proper cueing and building the body awareness to control your movement in your end ranges, so if you can work with a professional before taking on any videos you see on Instagram, please do!
+Just as a word of warning: So much of proper recovery through FRC starts with proper cueing and building the body awareness to control your movement in your end ranges.
+If you can work with a professional before taking on any videos you see on Instagram, please do!